HPSCTerrSys/ParFlowDiagnostics/README.md

 **All information and software tools to use PD are within this repository.
 This README.md file contains all information to get started with PD including simple cookbooks.**

 **Important prerequisite: The PD assume you use HeAT >v1.1.
+And, as of Autumn 2021, the experimental HeAT version provided on JUWELS/JURECA.
 If you follow this README this is ensured.**

 **The `parallel_tests` branch is the current git branch of PD.**